readthedocs/readthedocs.org/docs/issue-labels.rst

 *Needed: more information*
     This label indicates that a reply with more information is required from the bug reporter.
-If no response is given by the reporter, the issue is considered invalid after 7 days and will be closed.
+If no response is given by the reporter, the issue is considered invalid after 2 weeks and will be closed.
 See the documentation about our :ref:`triage process <triage-not-enough-information>` for more information.